EdgarPezoa/vidacamara/README.md

 Summary:

-- Typescript
-- ReactJS
+- ReactJS with Typescript
-- Vitests
+- Vitests and React Testing library
-- husky
+- husky (test and eslint)
-- tailwind
+- tailwind with custom values and colors
-- eslint
-- axios
+- axios using a custom hook to manage fetching.
-- Atom design
+- Atom design of folder structure

 Also husky is configured to prevent commits when test are no good and lint as well.